top of page

 Northwest Morris dances were often processional street dances which commemorated large community celebrations before the 1850s.
 Dancers wear clogs which are a distinctive feature of this style.
 The hard wooden soles, covered with a layer of rubber, make a loud noise on the ground, the feet hitting the ground in time with the music.

 Some Plymouth Clog members also demonstrate traditional step dances from Lakeland and Lancashire .
 Step dancing is a forerunner of tap and dates from the 18th century.
-We wear clogs without rubbers and perform on the pavement or on wooden boards.
+They wear clogs without rubbers and perform on the pavement or on wooden boards.

 We teach and practice indoors on Thursday evenings from September to April in central Plymouth. and perform outdoors at pubs, fetes, festivals and popular local areas on Thursday evenings and some weekends from May-August.